MarioAndF/Hominum/Data.md

 	- LA: "Pars intermedia"
 	- ES: "Porción intermedia"
 - ## Definition
-	- "a thin slip of tissue fused with the neurohypophysis and representing the remains of the posterior wall of Rathke\u0027s pouch" - (Mirriam-Webster Dictionary)
+	- "a thin slip of tissue fused with the neurohypophysis and representing the remains of the posterior wall of Rathke's pouch" - (Mirriam-Webster Dictionary)

 # A11.1.00.005
 - ## Term